ajwills72/critical-thinking/docs/EvaluatingExperimentsInteractNotes.md

 their assessment of happiness.

-Although not so often talked about, the problem can still occur with entirely objective measurements (e.g. reaction time).
+Although not so often talked about, the problem can still occur with entirely machine-collected measurements (e.g. reaction time).
 The problem occurs because (as you will increasingly see throughout your degree), data analysis involves a number of steps, all of which have the potential for bias.
 If the experimenter knows what condition the participants are in, this knowledge could bias their